Probation officers supervise offenders serving a sentence in the community. They also help ex-prisoners return to society.

 - talk to offenders, their families and others about the offender's background

 - prepare reports on prisoners who are being considered for parole

 - make recommendations about appropriate programmes and treatment

-- supervise people serving sentences in the community, including those on electronically monitored home detention and community detention
+- supervise people in home and community detention

 - refer offenders to suitable treatment or counselling agencies

 - write reports about the progress of offenders.

 - knowledge of offender management